-BMAL 391 Logistics/Supply Chain Management S odd (3 SH)
+BMAL 391 Logistics/Supply Chain Management

 The study of logistics and management of supply chains.
 The course will focus on management techniques in design and control decisions; qualitative and quantitative problem solving; planning for and controlling production, inventory, and quality.